K12Dynamics/D3/docs/features/chart-library.md

 ## Dashboard Sidebar

 Users can perform various actions on dashboards.
-These actions are available from the sidebar, which can be activated by clicking the double left arrow icon, located at the top right of the D3 screen.
+These actions are available from the sidebar, which is activated by clicking the double-left arrow icon, located at the top right of the D3 screen.
 Actions applicable to the dashboard as a whole are enabled as shown below; disabled actions are reserved for selected charts only.

 ![Dashboard Actions](img/dashboard-sidebar.png)